fleetdm/fleet/handbook/customers/README.md

 This way, the Fleet team can constantly improve the effectiveness and experience during future on-call rotations.

+### Customer support responses

+When a customer encounters an unexpected error on fleetdm.com, it is important that we contact them quickly to resolve the issue.

+If you need to reach out to a customer to resolve an error, you can use one of the templates below.
+The full list of response email templates is availiable in this [Google doc](https://docs.google.com/document/d/1-DvPSBnFbsa2hlr02rAGy2GBTwE0Gx03jV94AStTYf4/edit).

+#### Error while purchasing a Fleet Premium license

+"Hi [company name] team, I just noticed you ran into an error signing up for a license key on fleetdm.com.

+I’m so sorry about that!
+Were fixing the issue now and I’ve refunded your payment and bumped your license to add an additional three hosts for the year as well.

+I’ll let you know when your account is sorted and follow up with instructions to access your Fleet Premium licenses.

+Thanks for bearing with us, please don’t hesitate to reach out if you have any questions about this, Fleet, osquery, or anything else!"

+#### Error while running a live query in Fleet Sandbox

+"Hey there, the team and I just noticed you experienced a 500 error that may have affected your experience running a live query on https://fleetdm.com/.

+I wanted to personally apologize for our mistake and let you know we're looking into the problem.
+We’ll provide an update on the underlying fix and track an (anonymized) bug on https://github.com/fleetdm/fleet so you can follow the progress in the open.

+Thank you for trying Fleet!"

 ## Customer requests
 Locate the relevant issue or create it if it doesn't already exist (to avoid duplication, be creative when searching GitHub for issues - it can often take a couple of tries with different keywords to find an existing issue).